-Year 7 students (Camping/Team Building/Outdoor Activities)

-In Year 7 the key focus for the students is to begin to develop an identity as a year group.
+- Year 7 students (Camping/Team Building/Outdoor Activities) In Year 7 the key focus for the students is to begin to develop an identity as a year group.
 The theme for the week is 'Happy, Confident, Intelligent Warriors'.
-Developed and led by the Head of Year, alongside A-Team Edventures, this week is based around school, in the Bride's Pool area and hills of Luk Keng.
-The week will provide participants with structured challenges in order to develop the idea of comfort zone and the ZPD (zone of proximal development, or 'learning zone') and to deepen their appreciation of the school's unique location in Hong Kong.

-Year 8 students (Outdoor Adventure Programme)

-The experience in Year 8 extends on the skills and attitudes developed in Year 7, but this time a little further afield in Sai Kung Country Park.
+Developed and led by the Head of Year, alongside The Hutong, this week is based around school, in the hills around Bride's Pool area and the coast of Tai Mei Tuk.
+The week will provide participants with structured challenges in order to develop the idea of comfort zone and the ZPD (zone of proximal development, or 'learning zone') and to deepen their appreciation of the school's unique location in Hong Kong. - Year 8 students (Outdoor Adventure Programme) The experience in Year 8 extends on the skills and attitudes developed in Year 7, but this time a little further afield in Sai Kung Country Park.
 The focus is on 'Challenge by Choice' and gives the students more opportunities to develop their identity of self, work as part of a team and push their boundaries of the outdoors further.
 Again, all activities are created with the highest levels of safety in mind.
-This trip is organised in conjunction with APA.

-Year 9 students (Creativity, Activity, Service)

-In Year 9, the activities on offer become more individualised and students can follow pathways of their own design and interest.
-By choosing one activity from the range on offer, Year 9 students are encouraged to develop the ideas of IB CAS in preparation for the IB years.
-Whether they are learning First Aid, acting as a student leader, giving their time by volunteering, pushing the limits of endurance or developing the school environment, every student is encouraged to participate in at least one each of C, A and S over Years 9, 10 and 11.
+This trip is organised in conjunction with China New Horizons. - Year 9 students (Adventure Week and Service Learning) In Year 9, the activities on offer become more individualised and students can follow pathways of their own interest.
+Students can choose between an Outdoor Adventure Week and develop their leadership skills, or undertake community service while also learning about food poverty in Hong Kong.
+Whether they are learning First Aid, acting as a student leader, giving their time by volunteering, or pushing the limits of endurance, every student is encouraged to participate fully in the ethos of ICHK.

-Teacher Responsible: Mr. David Addis
+Teacher Responsible: Mr. David Addis, Leader of Outdoor and Experiential Learning